Stay Informed - Coronavirus

-- All in-person meetings are encouraged to be held via telephone or virtually, as much as possible.
-Town staff will reach out to you if you have a meeting scheduled.
+- In-person meetings are encouraged to be held via telephone or virtually, as much as possible.

 - Field staff will provide limited interactions with the public.
 The Town’s focus is ensuring that critical operations can continue and that Town staff limit potential exposures.

 - You are encouraged to call the Town Office if there are questions about Town services, activities, or regulations.
 You can reach the Town at 540-687-5152 M-F, 8:30-4:30pm.
 The Town Administrator can be reached after hours.

 - Please note that the guidance from the CDC and Virginia is changing rapidly.
 The Town will respond quickly and appropriately as guidance changes or as circumstances dictate.

 Town of Middleburg Preparations